patrickfrey/mewa/doc/faq.md

 To implement this, you need some definition of a state.
 Some counter that is incremented on every resource allocation.
 In the example **language1**, the _scope-step_ is used for this.
 Allocations are bound to the _scope-step_ of the _AST_ node from which the allocation originates.
-With origin, I mean the _AST_ node that declares the expression leading to the allocation.
+With originating, I mean the _AST_ node representing the expression.
-The allocations themselves might queue up in functions that are bound to a single _scope-step_ of the _AST_.
-Using this _scope-step_ as the key is not helpful as there would be many states sharing the same _scope-step_.
+The allocations themselves might queue up in functions creating the constructor of the expression.
+Using the the _scope-step_ of the _AST_ node of this function would lead to allocations sharing the same _scope-step_ as state identifier.
-In the example **language1**, _scope-step_ of the _AST_ is attached as an element to the constructor structure of a type instance.
+In the example **language1**, the origin _scope-step_ of the _AST_ node is attached as an element to the constructor.
-The resource allocation registers the snipped of its cleanup code with this _scope-step_ as key in the current _allocation frame_.
+The resource allocation registers the snippet of its cleanup code with the origin _scope-step_ as key in the current _allocation frame_.

 The _allocation frame_ is a structure bound to a scope that has some cleanup to do.
 Every _allocation frame_ has a link to its next covering _allocation frame_ if such exists.